unfencedentity/cloud-org-infra/README.md

 Upcoming enhancements:

-- Terraform mirror: cloud-org-infra2
+- Terraform mirror
-- Optional: containerized hosting (Linux App Service)
+- Optional Linux App Service hosting
-- Optional: Application Gateway + WAF module
+- Optional Application Gateway and WAF module
-- Optional: SQL / PostgreSQL automation modules
+- Optional SQL and PostgreSQL automation modules
-- Optional: end-to-end GitHub Actions pipeline templates
+- Optional end-to-end GitHub Actions pipeline templates

 ---

 ## License

-Internal use and portfolio demonstration licensed.
+Internal use and portfolio demonstration only.
 Not for commercial redistribution without permission.

 ---

 ## Author

 Engineered as a senior-level cloud automation portfolio project.
 Designed for extensibility, clarity, and long-term maintainability.

+---

-# Diagnostics Automation – Azure Infrastructure
+# Diagnostics Automation - Azure Infrastructure

 This project automatically configures Azure Monitor Diagnostic Settings for core infrastructure resources using PowerShell and Azure REST API.

-The script `create-diagnostics.ps1` links:
+The script create-diagnostics.ps1 links:

 - Storage Accounts
 - Key Vaults

-to a Log Analytics Workspace (LAW), ensuring that all logs and metrics are collected centrally.
+to a Log Analytics Workspace, ensuring that all logs and metrics are collected centrally.

 ---